-Promotion is a form of corporate communication that uses various methods to reach a targeted audience with a certain message in order to achieve specific organizational objectives.
+The best way to define promotion is to say it is the general name given to forms of communication designed to reach a targeted audience with a certain message in order to achieve specific organizational objectives.
 Nearly all organizations, whether for-profit or not-for-profit, in all types of industries, must engage in some form of promotion.
 Such efforts may range from multinational firms spending large sums on securing high-profile celebrities to serve as corporate spokespersons to the owner of a one-person enterprise passing out business cards at a local businessperson’s meeting.